judy2k/hipcat/README.rst

 -  Add a ``--code`` option for pre-pending the message with ``/code``
 -  Add a flag to send the output to HipChat line-by-line rather than at the end.
+-  Allow message posting to individuals as well as rooms.
+-  Allow uploading content as a file rather than inline text.
 -  Err... post a GitHub issue if you want to see a new feature, and we'll talk!